-Our veterinarians in San Jose discuss the types of anemia in cats and offer some perspective on causes, symptoms and treatment options.
+Our veterinarians in San Jose discuss the types of anemia in cats and offer some perspective on causes, symptoms, and treatment options.

 The medical term anemia represents a drop in the number of hemoglobin or red blood cells (or both) circulating throughout your cat's body.
 While anemia is not a specific disease in itself, it's typically a sign of another condition or disease.

-If you've wondered why your cat is breathing rapidly even when lying still, has seemed uninterested in treats or food, has been acting more lethargic than usual, they may well be suffering from anemia.
+If you've wondered why your cat is breathing rapidly even when lying still, has seemed uninterested in treats or food, and has been acting more lethargic than usual, they may well be suffering from anemia.

 Types of Anemia in Cats

 There are three types of anemia in cats - regenerative, non-regenerative, and autoimmune hemolytic anemia The causes for each vary.

 Infection, parasites, serious illness (such as cancer), injury or sudden or acute blood loss can lead to regenerative anemia in cats.
 Serious illnesses or conditions can destroy red blood cells.
 Younger cats tend to be diagnosed with regenerative anemia more often.